James T. Markley

 Bio

-James Thomas Markley was born January 10, 1933 in Altoona, Pennsylvania.
-He graduated from Altoona High School in June of 1950, the month that the Korean War started.
-He was always interested in history, so he had a map of Korea in his bedroom as he was eager to participate in the war efforts.
-He joined the navy in May 1952 in Pensacola, Florida and set off to San Diego, California for basic training.
-He never landed on Korean soil during the war, but his job was important to protect the water.
-His naval company worked basically as minesweepers.
-They used various mechanisms to counter the threat posed by naval mines, making sure that the waterways were maintained and clear for safe shipping.
+James Thomas Markley was born on January 10, 1933, in Altoona, Pennsylvania.
+He graduated from Altoona High School in June of 1950, the same month the Korean War began.
+He was always interested in history and geography, and he kept a map of Korea in his bedroom as he was eager to stay current with the war efforts.
+After a visit to a Naval base in Pensacola, Florida where he discussed enlistment with Navy officers and personnel, he decided to join the Navy in May of 1952.
+He received his basic training in San Diego and was excited to see the world.
+Though he never landed on Korean soil during the war, his job was important to the war effort.
+He was assigned to the USS Sagacity, a minesweeper.
+They used various mechanisms to counter the threat posed by naval mines, ensuring that the waterways were cleared for safe passage.
+After his service, he used the GI Bill to go to college.
+He became an educator, teaching history and geography at the college level.
+He was gratified with the remarkable recovery and economic prosperity of South Korea following the war and noted the stark difference between North Korea, wishing that one day all Koreans could reunite.

 Video Clips